rohanshakya1316/Python_Programming/README.md

 Unit - 8 ==> Introduction to File Handling in Python - Creating, Accessing, and Manipulating File

-Unit - 9 ==> Introduction to Object Oriented Programming in Python - Classes, Objects and Accessing class & object attributes.
+Unit - 9 ==> Introduction to Object Oriented Programming in Python - Classes, Objects, Constructors and Accessing class & object attributes.
 Also, include self parameter and static method.